-Former Sudan spy service men clash with government forces in Khartoum
+Sudan quells revolt of former spy service men after clashes

 “The person behind this shooting today is Salah Gosh.
 He has many generals active within the security sector with an aim to create confusion and fighting.”

-Gosh could not be immediately reached for comment.
+Gosh, believed to be in Egypt, could not be immediately reached for comment.

-The Sudanese Professionals Association (SPA), the country’s main protest group, called on state agencies to intervene immediately to stop “these irresponsible operations that are causing terror amongst citizens”.

-Reporting by Khalid Abdelaziz, Eltayeb Siddig and Nayera Abdallah with additional reporting by Denis Dumo in Juba; Writing by Amina Ismail and Ulf Laessing; Editing by William Maclean and Alison Williams
+Reporting by Khalid Abdelaziz, Eltayeb Siddig and Nayera Abdallah with additional reporting by Denis Dumo in Juba; Writing by Amina Ismail and Ulf Laessing; Editing by William Maclean, Alison Williams, and Marguerita Choy